kiprop-dave/advent-of-code/README.md

-# This are my solutions to the advent of code 2022 challenge
+# This are my solutions to the advent of code challenges

 check it out [here](https://adventofcode.com/)

-Problems I didn't manage to solve:

-- Day 9
-- Day 10
-- Day 11 part 2
-- Day 20